JuliaData/DataFrames.jl/docs/getting_started.md

 ## Installation

 The DataFrames package is available through the Julia package system.
-Throughout the rest of this tutorial, we will assume that you have installed the DataFrames package and have already typed `using DataArrays` to bring all of the relevant variables into your current namespace.
+Throughout the rest of this tutorial, we will assume that you have installed the DataFrames package and have already typed `using DataFrames` (which also loads `DataArrays`) to bring all of the relevant variables into your current namespace.
 In addition, we will make use of the `RDatasets` package, which provides access to hundreds of classical data sets.

 ## The `NA` Value